Sage/yaml_normalizer/README.md

 ## Usage
 ### Use binary
-After installing yaml_normalizer, run yaml_normalizer from console like so:
+After installing Yaml Normalizer, run `yaml_normalizer` from console like so:

     $ yaml_normalizer my_yaml_file.yml